No snow? For cash-strapped cities, a gift from heavens

 The issue had been a lack of cold air.

 In Madison, this December has been the 10th warmest on record.
-The lack of snow has allowed city workers to concentrate on brush and leaf pickups, two tasks that typically suffer during heavy snow fall events.
+The lack of snow has let city workers concentrate on brush and leaf pickups, two tasks that typically suffer during heavy snowfalls.

 "The city has never looked so clean," Kelley said.